Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: Learnability Experiments

-We use scikit-learn's \cite{sklearn} implementation of fully-connected multi-layer perceptrons (MLPs) as our deep neural network.
-We use Adam optimisation with recommended parameters (learning rate = $10^{-3}$, $\beta_1 = 0.9$, $\beta_2=0.999$) \cite{Kingma2014adam}, $200$ training epochs and L2 regularisation term = $10^{-4}$.
-Experiments in Section \ref{sec:exp-cop} are performed with ReLU activation and a neural network with two hidden layers containing 200 and 100 neurons, respectively.
-Experiments in Section \ref{sec:exp-satvslearn} are performed with variations on activation functions and number of neurons in a single hidden layer.
+This section presents learnability experiments in various scenarios.
+First we analyze the learning capabilities of MLPs in combinatorial optimization problems (Sec.~\ref{sec:exp-cop}).
+Following, we investigate the difficulty of MLPs learning on synthetic 3-CNF formulas and compare them with previous results on satisfiability (Sec.~\ref{sec:exp-satvslearn}).
+Finally, we compare symbolic and neural learning (Sec.~\ref{sec:exp-valiant}).
+We have also compared multi-layer perceptrons (MLPs) and decision trees (DTs) on model sampling benchmarks in Appendix~\ref{sec:exp-large}.

-Our experiments are performed on a computer with a 6-core (12 threads) Intel Core i7-8700 CPU @ 3.20GHz and 32 GiB DDR4 RAM.
+In our experimental setup, we use scikit-learn \citep{sklearn} implementation of fully-connected MLPs as our deep NN.
+We use Adam optimization \citep{Kingma2014adam} with recommended parameters (learning rate = $10^{-3}$, $\beta_1 = 0.9$, $\beta_2=0.999$), $200$ training epochs and L2 regularisation term = $10^{-4}$.
+Experiments in Appendix.~\ref{sec:exp-large} and Sec.~\ref{sec:exp-cop} are performed with ReLU activation and a neural network with two hidden layers containing 200 and 100 neurons, respectively.
+Sec.~\ref{sec:exp-satvslearn} shows experiments with variations on activation functions and number of neurons in a single hidden layer.
+Sec.~\ref{sec:exp-valiant} shows experiments with the deep NNs as in Appendix~\ref{sec:exp-large} and Sec.~\ref{sec:exp-cop}; for the symbolic counterpart, a special case of conjunction, 3-CNF PAC-learnable algorithm \citep{Valiant_1984,kearns1994introduction}.
+Experiments in this section were performed on a computer with a 6-core (12 threads) Intel Core i7-8700 CPU @ 3.20GHz and 32 GiB DDR4 RAM.